 Now you should Create a New Restore Point to prevent possible reinfection from an old one

 .
-Some of the malware you picked up could have been backed up, renamed and saved in System Restore.
+Some of the malware you picked up could have been saved in System Restore.
 Since this is a protected directory your tools cannot access to delete these files, they sometimes can reinfect your system if you accidentally use an old restore point.
 Setting a new restore point AFTER cleaning your system will help prevent this and enable your computer to "roll-back

 - Go to Start > Programs > Accessories > System Tools and click "System Restore".

 - Choose the radio button marked "Create a Restore Point" on the first screen then click "Next".
 Give the R.P. a name, then click "Create".
 The new point will be stamped with the current date and time.
 Keep a log of this so you can find it easily should you need to use System Restore.